CentreforCities/local_housebuilding_1946_2022/README.md

 # local_housebuilding_1946_2022
-Information about local authority housebuilding data in England from 1946-2022, digitised and compiled in 2024 by Centre for Cities.
+Information about local authority housebuilding data in England from 1946-2023, digitised and compiled in 2024 by Centre for Cities.

+*Note - minor updates were released in April 2025 to R scripts and housebuilding data workbooks, following a decision to use MHCLG Table 123 as the preferred source of total new build housebuilding from 2012-2023.
+All historical data remains unchanged as a result of this update*

 ## Description
 This repository describes the data Centre for Cities can make available following data work carried out for the 2024 Restarting Housebuilding series: